Hotel Forsthofalm boasts some of of the most sustainable ski slopes in Europe….and much more, besides!

-Greeted by the Co-Owner of Holzhotel Forsthofalm, Emmi Widauer, at the airport, we were whisked away in a customised Tesla and sped along the autobahns of Germany (in an eco electric car, no less) heading to Austria.
+Greeted by the Co-Owner of Hotel Forsthofalm, Emmi Widauer, at the airport, we were whisked away in a customised Tesla and sped along the autobahns of Germany (in an eco electric car, no less) heading to Austria.

 The Widauer family opened their first timber-built hotel in 2008 and added a further seven-storey building in August 2013.
 Built entirely with “moon timber” (wood that is felled between November and January, when trees are not producing sap), the quality of the sustainable wood is said to aid sleep and wellbeing.

-In the new building, the top room is Suite 180, a luxurious space for two people with a superb panoramic view, separate sitting area and home cinema.
+In the new building, the top room is Suite 180.
+This is a luxurious space for two people with a superb panoramic view, separate sitting area and home cinema.
 We were bowled over by the size and the vast amount of exposed, natural wood.
-The suite’s kitted out with a home cinema, terrace, bathroom with double access with a view over the countryside, a low lying king size bed, a dressing room and a cuddle-corner.
+The suite’s kitted out with a home cinema, terrace, and bathroom.
+There’s also a low lying king size bed, a dressing room and a cuddle-corner.
 This is lit and warmed by the flames of the open fire.

 Afterwards, we headed back to the hotel for their afternoon tea, served to all guests, where cold meats, vegetables and cakes are on offer to replenish all those lost calories.
-We particularly liked the all you can eat concept, especially when it came to cake.
+We particularly liked the all you can eat concept – especially when it came to cake!

-Later, we checked out the Sky Spa located in the SPAnorama in the Alm (mountain hut) which offers yoga, a warm roof-top pool with a 360 ° mountain panorama view, wet facilities and spa treatments.
-Both Eisbär and I had fabulous massages using natural oils with herbs from the mountains picked locally.
+Later, we checked out the Sky Spa located in the SPAnorama in the Alm (mountain hut).
+This offers yoga, a warm roof-top pool with a 360 ° mountain panorama view, wet facilities and spa treatments.
+Both Eisbar and I had fabulous massages using natural oils with herbs from the mountains picked locally.